johnno1962/Compilertron/README.md

 and save a .cpp source file the app greps though the last build log of the `Swift.xcodeproj` to find how to recompile the source then links the resulting object file into a dynamic library.
-The next time you run a swift compiler patched as described above it will dynamically load the new implementation of the function edited instead of having to wait for the compiler to build again.
+The next time you run a swift compiler modified as described above it will dynamically load the new implementation of the function just edited instead of having to wait for the compiler to build again.

 This only works for functions or member function bodies of C++